Characteristics of Baroque Music

 Summary

 Characteristics of Baroque music show the transition from Renaissance music to Classical.
 The contrasts show up in almost every aspect of the compositions.
-This is because the drama is one of the keywords of the period, except for the mood, the mood stays the same during a piece.
+This is because drama is one of the keywords synonymous with the word Baroque (the Portuguese word for ‘Broken Pearl’), except for the mood, the mood stays the same during a piece.

 Layered melodies have an important role in the evolution of tonality.
 We also see the sudden contrasts in dynamics because of the nature of the harpsichord.
 The ornamentations, however, were helping to keep the music more interesting.